c-r-h/c-r-h/README.md

 <a href="#"><img align="left" src="Files/Locust.png"/></a>
 I have been kicked hard in the bike shorts by proprietary cycling computers.
 The ones I have tried are closed-source and have no published API.
-When things go wrong, you have no recourse.
+When things go wrong, there is no recourse.
 This is the Achilles' heel of these expensive devices.
 All of the problems I've had with them, including data loss and other frustrations, are due to their closed, proprietary nature.